Integrating Microsoft Teams into the WebMail Calendar

 • set clientScopes "User.Read Calendars.ReadBasic Calendars.Read Calendars.ReadWrite offline_access"

-The clientId and the clientSecret are unique values and created at the previous step:
+The clientId and the clientSecret are unique values and were created at the previous step:

 • set clientId <teamsClientID>